 Serving as the gateway community to the west entrance of Yellowstone National Park, West Yellowstone, Montana, is tailor-made for family trips.
 Fishing on Hebgen Lake, rafting on the Gallatin River, and hiking on mountain trails all draw families to the outdoors.
 And that’s before you even step foot in one of the country’s most popular national parks.
 In the winter, take a snowcoach into Yellowstone and marvel at the frost-laden bison and winter-coated elk.
 In the summer, explore geyser country and marvel at natural wonders unique to this corner of the world.
 Using West Yellowstone as your homebase is an easy way to get the most out the park while taking advantage of all that Montana has to offer.
-Here are 10 ways for families to enjoy this incredible getaway.
+Here are 10 Yellowstone National Park activities for families to enjoy the incredible getaway.

 1. Yellowstone Zipline Adventure Park